MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/plan-for-teams-live-events.md

 Here are the licenses that must be assigned:
 - An Office 365 Enterprise E1, E3 or E5 license or an Office 365 A3 or A5 license
-- A Microsoft Teams and Microsoft Stream license
+- A Microsoft Teams and a Microsoft Stream license

 > [!IMPORTANT]
 > The user creating and scheduling a live event must have an Exchange Online mailbox.

 It's important to know that an Office 365 license is required to participate in a live event as an authenticated user, but this requirement depends on the production method used:

-- **For events produced in Teams**  The user must be assigned a Microsoft Teams license.
+- **For events produced in Teams**  The user must be assigned a Teams license.
-- **For events produced with an external app or device** The user must be assigned a Microsoft Stream license.
+- **For events produced with an external app or device** The user must be assigned a Stream license.

 For more information on licensing, see [Microsoft Teams add-on licensing](../teams-add-on-licensing/microsoft-teams-add-on-licensing.md).